 Most patients seek treatment for spider veins to improve the look of affected areas.
 While these sprawling, thread-like veins do not typically cause major health problems, they can occasionally cause discomfort.
-Modern treatments eliminate the appearance of spider veins and any associated symptoms with minimally invasive techniques.
+Using a combination of treatment modalities, Medicus vein specialists can improve the appearance of spider veins and any associated symptoms with minimally invasive techniques and zero downtime.

-Older individuals and pregnant women are at higher risk for developing spider veins, and genetics can be a contributing factor as well.
-Though spider veins commonly appear on the legs, they can also be found on the face, ankles and other parts of the body.
+Older individuals and pregnant women are at higher risk for developing spider veins.
+Genetics can also be a contributing factor.
+Though spider veins commonly appear on the legs, they can also be found on the face, ankles, and other parts of the body.

-As a vein specialist, Dr. Steven Tidwell has the skill and latest technology at hand to treat varying cases of spider veins, including reticular, or "feeder" veins.
+As vein specialists, we have the skill and latest technology at hand to treat varying cases of spider veins, including reticular, or “feeder” veins.

-Reticular veins are the larger blue veins that often "feed" the spider veins and are eliminated using foam sclerotherapy.
-If previously treated spider veins are stubborn and seem to not go away, injecting the reticular veins will eliminate the spider veins at the source.
-Sometimes, an ultrasound is needed to see these reticular veins if they are not visible under the surface of the skin.
-As a board-certified Diagnostic Radiologist, Steven Tidwell, M.D. is specifically trained on ultrasound diagnostics and performs all of his own ultrasounds without the need for a separate ultrasound technologist.
+Reticular veins are the larger blue veins that often “feed” the spider veins and are eliminated using foam sclerotherapy.
+If previously treated spider veins are stubborn, injecting the reticular veins will eliminate the spider veins at the source.

-Utilizing a combination of sclerotherapy (including ultrasound-guided sclerotherapy), VeinWave™, and cutaneous laser therapy, if needed, the professionals provide Medicus patients with optimal results normally not attainable with only one type of treatment.
+Utilizing a combination of sclerotherapy, VeinWave™, and cutaneous laser therapy, if needed, our specialists provide Medicus patients with optimal results normally not attainable with only one type of treatment.

-Of course, patients need to keep in mind that with the exception of VeinWave™, all therapies require more than one treatment for optimal results.
+Of course, patients need to keep in mind that all therapies require more than one treatment for optimal results.

 Spider Veins, or Telangiectasias, are small, dilated or broken segments of blood vessel visible through the skin, often seen in a clustered pattern known as “spider veins.”

 We use FDA-approved Polidocanol for the sclerotherapy treatments.
-While the efficacy is the same, hypertonic saline (heavy salt water) is not used because it cannot be made into a foam to inject the reticular (feeder) veins and small varicosities for ultrasound-guided sclerotherapy.
-Polidocanol is more versatile than hypertonic saline and is more comfortable for the patient; it does not sting when injected.
+While the efficacy is the same, hypertonic saline (heavy salt water) is not used because it cannot be made into a foam to inject the reticular (feeder) veins.
+Polidocanol is more versatile than hypertonic saline and is more comfortable for the patient as it does not sting when injected.

-Depending on how large the spider veins are, they typically go away within 2-4 weeks and may require up to 3 to 5 sclerotherapy or cutaneous laser treatments.
+Depending on how large the spider veins are, they typically go away within 2-4 weeks.
+Follow up visits may be required, with up to 3 to 5 sclerotherapy or cutaneous laser treatments.

-When using VeinWave™(used for the small spider veins typically found on the face or ankles), they disappear almost instantaneously after only one or two treatments.
+When using VeinWave™ for the small spider veins typically found on the face or ankles, they disappear almost instantaneously after only one or two treatments.
 However, not all spider veins are candidates for VeinWave.

-Yes, the VeinWave™ treatment is specifically made for the small spider veins commonly found around the face including the nose and cheeks.
-Using microwave energy, the Veinwave procedure will eliminate these small veins in one to two treatments.
+Yes, the VeinWave™ treatment is specifically made for the small spider veins commonly found on and around the face, including the nose and cheeks.
+Utilizing microwave energy, the VeinWave procedure will eliminate these small veins in one to two treatments.

 Yes, veins in the hand can be treated by injecting a sclerosant into the vein, also known as sclerotherapy.

-We also recommend injecting a dermal filler into the hand to improve the appearance of these veins without actually removing them.
+We also recommend injecting a dermal filler into the hand to improve the appearance of the hand without removing the offending vein.

-Insurance companies do not cover the cost of spider vein treatments because they are considered cosmetic procedures.
+Insurance companies do not cover the cost of spider vein treatments, as they are considered to be cosmetic.